leicuhk/leicuhk.github.io/_pages/about.md

 News
 ======
-\[May.
-2026\] Our paper "Power Minimization in Pinching-Antenna Systems under Probabilistic LoS Blockage" has been accepted by IEEE Wireless Communications Letters.
+\[May 2026\] Our paper "Power Minimization in Pinching-Antenna Systems under Probabilistic LoS Blockage" has been accepted by IEEE Wireless Communications Letters.

 \[Mar.
 2026\] Our paper "QoS-Constrained Scheduling in Multi-Cell Multi-User MIMO Network" has been accepted by IEEE ICC 2026.